Bundle up: Extreme cold alert issued for Toronto ahead of bitter wind chill

 This is the third extreme cold weather alert in Toronto this season.
 It will remain in effect until further notice.

-During the alert, street outreach workers ramp up their efforts overnight to bring people inside.
+During the alert, street outreach workers ramp up their efforts to bring people inside.

 A warming centre at Metro Hall will open by 7 p.m. and will remain open until noon on the day the alert is cancelled.